 Horse is left behind, survives 6 weeks in Wyoming wilderness

-In this December 2016 photo provided by U.S. Forest Service, B.J.
-Hill from Swift Creek Outfitters helps rescue his horse, Valentine, from a remote area in northwestern Wyoming.
-The horse was left behind in the Wyoming wil... .
+In this December 2016 photo provided by U.S. Forest Service, In this December 2016 photo provided by U.S. Forest Service, B.J.
+Hill and his son Heath from Swift Creek Outfitters stand with their horse, Valentine, after rescuing it from a remote area in northwestern Wyoming.
+The horse was left behind in the Wyoming wilderness by an excursion company after getting sick and survived for six weeks, a case that has raised debate and prompted a criminal investigation.

 Add your comments below